afragen/translations-updater/README.md

 ### Plugins

-You must add 2 additional key/value pairs to the setup array in your `EDD_SL_Plugin_Updater` setup.
+You must add two additional key/value pairs to the setup array in your `EDD_SL_Plugin_Updater` setup.
 The array will be similar to the following from the `edd-sample-plugin.php` file.

 ```php
 	$edd_updater = new EDD_SL_Plugin_Updater( EDD_SAMPLE_STORE_URL, __FILE__, array(